What are Use Cases?

 Two concepts that need to be implemented together form the basis of the use case approach:

 Use case specifications contain information about how use cases interact with actors in an environment.
 The information is created with the help of templates, it is documented in text and should contain data points such as the: name (including identifier), description, participating actors, priority, criminality, responsibility, conditions, status, other use cases, standard and alternative procedures.
 Even conditions that are not subject to change, not even when an error has occurred, should be described.

 Sure, you could capture use cases with a pen and paper, but it’s much better to do so with software.
-Software offers you the big advantage of making several pieces of information related to use cases immediately available.
+Software offers you the big advantage of making several pieces of information related to use cases available immediately.